reactive/data-client/docs/rest/api/Array.md

 import HooksPlayground from '@site/src/components/HooksPlayground';
 import { RestEndpoint } from '@rest-hooks/rest';

 Creates a schema to normalize an array of schemas.
-If the input value is an `Object` instead of an `Array`, the normalized result will be an `Array` of the `Object`'s values.
+If the input value is an [Object](./Object.md) instead of an `Array`, the normalized result will be an `Array` of the [Object](./Object.md)'s values.

 _Note: The same behavior can be defined with shorthand syntax: `[ mySchema ]`_